sindresorhus/ky/readme.md

 The latest version of Chrome, Firefox, and Safari.

+## Node.js support

+Ky requires Node.js 10 or later, but it indicates Node.js 8 in package.json so you can use it with Node.js 8 by polyfilling the globals without having Yarn fail on install.
+However, you should just use [`ky-universal`](https://github.com/sindresorhus/ky-universal).

 ## Related

 - [ky-universal](https://github.com/sindresorhus/ky-universal) - Use Ky in both Node.js and browsers